robfletcher/strikt/docs/user-guide/using-strikt.md

 Produces the output:

 ```
+▼ Expect that [catflap, rubberplant, marzipan]
-✘ [catflap, rubberplant, marzipan] all elements match predicate:
+  ✘ all elements match:
+    ▼ "catflap"
-  ✔ "catflap" starts with 'c'
+      ✔ starts with 'c'
-  ✔ "catflap" is lower case
+      ✔ is lower case
+    ▼ "rubberplant"
-  ✘ "rubberplant" starts with 'c'
+      ✘ starts with 'c'
-  ✔ "rubberplant" is lower case
+      ✔ is lower case
+    ▼ "marzipan"
-  ✘ "marzipan" starts with 'c'
+      ✘ starts with 'c'
-  ✔ "marzipan" is lower case
+      ✔ is lower case
 ```

 The results are broken down by individual elements in the collection so it's easy to see which failed.